 #3 – Have mindful activities planned.

-Evaluate the activities that will keep you awake, and practice them during periods where you notice the lethargy kicking in.
+Evaluate the activities that will keep you awake (but not taking you away from the present moment), and practice them during periods where you notice the lethargy kicking in.

 #4 – Quiet the mind and body.